ValveSoftware/source-sdk-2013/README.md

 Then, on the menu bar, go to `Build > Build Solution`, and wait for everything to build.

-You can then select the `Client (Mod Name)` project you wish to run, right click and select `Set as Startup Project` and hit the big green `> Local Windows Debugger` button on the tool bar in order to launch your mod.
+Read the build log, if you see `0 failed` showing up in the summary, you can then select the `Client (Mod Name)` project you wish to run, right click and select `Set as Startup Project` and hit the big green `▶ Local Windows Debugger` button on the tool bar in order to launch your mod.
+Otherwise, make sure your Visual Studio has all the required dependencies installed, as shown above.

 The default launch options should be already filled in for the `Release` configuration.